 Beware the Noonday Demon: The Dark Side of Early Christianity

-I came across a bit of black humor in Catherine Nixey’s sobering The Darkening Age, a book describing in vivid detail the Christian destruction of pagan culture in Late Antiquity.
+I came across a bit of black humor in Catherine Nixey’s sobering The Darkening Age, a book describing the Christian destruction of pagan culture in Late Antiquity.
 Her account is a reminder of a little-known period over sixteen centuries ago when Christianity transformed itself from just another quirky sect among many into an intolerant juggernaut.

 Nixey shows that Christians of the fourth and fifth centuries often resembled ISIS and the Taliban more than any Sermon on the Mount-inspired followers of Christ.
 Once Christians gained power, many became hateful zealots who lynched pagan philosophers, destroyed pagan art as obscene, and burned by the thousands those books deemed demonic and hostile to Christian dogmas.

 In this world of burning spiritual fervor, the idea that demons existed was a given.
 The early church leaders saw them everywhere.
 In this bizarre version of reality, diabolical spirits were continually intervening in human affairs to undermine our efforts to achieve salvation.
-These were not just metaphorical demons either, but actual, existing, evil spirits hell-bent on our damnation.
+These were not just metaphorical demons but actual, existing, evil spirits hell-bent on our damnation.